thheller/shadow-http/README.md

 Need these before it becomes usable in shadow-cljs

-- ClasspathHandler for serving files from classpath
+- ClasspathHandler for serving files from classpath (jars, files could be done via FileHandler)
+- RingHandler for `:http-handler` support.
+Adding that was a mistake, as people should be using their own ring servers when custom handlers are required.
+But maybe can get close enough with real basic support. ring-websockets was never supported anyway.
+Could possibly emulate though.

 ## TBD